-The Center’s Child Welfare Advocacy Project provides quality legal representation for abused and neglected children.
+The Center’s Child Welfare Project provides quality legal representation for abused and neglected children.
 Our attorneys build a relationship with each child we represent to assure that the child’s voice is heard.
 We need to know what children need so we can help them feel secure.
 We closely monitor the child’s progress to ensure that necessary supports are in place, seeking court intervention when necessary.
-The Center takes a holistic view of the unique needs of each child, providing advocacy for special education, health and mental health services, as needed.
+CCA takes a holistic view of the unique needs of each child, providing advocacy for special education, health and mental health services, as needed.

 The Center’s attorneys often identify systemic issues through their work with individual children.
 Systemic advocacy benefits children throughout the state, changing policy and introducing legislation to ensure that the best interests of children are foremost in the decision-making process.
-These efforts include negotiation with state leaders, administrative and policy advocacy, broad remedies to individual cases, and class action lawsuits.
+These efforts include negotiation with state leaders, administrative and policy advocacy, legislative initiatives, broad remedies to individual cases, and class action lawsuits.

 CCA improves the quality of legal representation of children statewide through training, mentoring and technical advice to attorneys who represent children in abuse and neglect cases.
 We work closely with interdisciplinary teams to provide legal expertise that contributes to positive outcomes.